-Attorney Kirby Shelton has met a lot of wackos in her life.
-But the computer software queen, Leah Dalton, takes the prize.
 Leah, facing a losing battle with cancer, comes to Kirby with a plan to end her life on her terms.
-Leah invites Kirby and five of her closest friends to her estate, and offers to make one of them a multi-millionaire.
+Inviting Kirby, and five of her closest friends, to her estate, she offers to make one of them a multi-millionaire.
 All they have to do is kill her and make it look like an accident.
-Just as disturbing to Kirby are her growing feelings toward Leah’s ex-boyfriend, Jonas.
-Will one of Leah’s friends take her up on her offer?
-Will Kirby and Jonas’ love for one another survive the trials they face?
-Join Leah on an amazing journey that changes the lives of all those around her.

 Good, let's get right to the point.
 Leah already liked the woman.
 "I'd like you to help find someone to kill me."

 Leah smiled.
 "You heard correctly.
 I want you to help find someone to end my life."